metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 **Green Bay covers if**
 they adopt the same strategy this week that was so money for them last week against the 49ers - quick passes, persistent zone running, and Davonte Adams exploiting holes in pass coverage.
 The Packers also need to play with some intensity here - lackadaisical play won't suffice here against one of the league's best defenses.

+***

+### Buccaneers @ Patriots (+6.5)

+***

+#### _Latest Results_

+Buccaneers @ **Rams**
+**Saints** @ Patriots

+#### _Key Injuries_

+Tampa Bay has been ravaged by injuries, the most significant of which being the injury to Jason Pierre-Paul.
+Without JPP, their pass rush lacks that elite book-end opposite Shaq Barrett.
+Vita Vea can try and pick up the slack, but interior defensive linemen almost never produce on the same level as a first-class edge rusher.
+So it remains to be seen whether anybody else outside of Shaq Barrett can keep the heat up on Mac Jones.

+Besides JPP, Tampa Bay's secondary is so ragged that the team was forced to sign Richard Sherman to give that unit some experienced depth.
+Signing Sherman is probably more a sign of desperation though - the man specializes in zone coverage, not the man coverage schemes Todd Bowles prefers to run.

+The Patriots aren't exactly a picture of health, but they're in far better shape.
+James White is out though with a hip injury.

+#### _History_

+#### _Weather_

+Some light rain is possible, but otherwise a pleasant night

+***

+Patriots +6.5

+***

+**New England covers if**
+they emulate the Rams game plan against Tampa Bay.
+Los Angeles was able to make hay against Tampa's defense by exploiting their tattered secondary and getting rid of the ball fairly quickly.
+Add on top of that Tampa Bay's mess of injuries and the Patriots could not only cover, but win outright.

+**Tampa Bay covers if**
+their defensive front forces some ugly plays from Mac Jones and Brady is able to post up scores regularly against a New England defense still not quite in top form.